bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 >
 > Elixir runs in the same virtual machine and is compatible with OTP.
 Not only that, all the tools and libraries available in the Erlang ecosystem are also available in Elixir, simply because there is no conversion cost from calling Erlang from Elixir and vice-versa.

 (You can think of Elixirs relationship to Erlang as Kotlin to Java and the JVM.
-But where the underlying VM for Kotlin is made for a object oriented language and therefor constrains Kotlin in many ways, Elixir and Erlang is much more similar.)
+But where the underlying VM for Kotlin is made for a object oriented language and therefor constrains Kotlin in many ways, whereas Elixir and Erlang is much more similar.)

 A hello world example in Elixir might look something like this: